insta-advance/data-governance-tool/ISSUES.md

 Won't be able to post without specifying Id because of conflicting primary keys:
 Id and (FromId, ToId).

-Solved byt making (FromId, ToId) a alternate key.
+Solved by making (FromId, ToId) an alternate key.

 ---